jaysoo/jaysoo.ca/_posts/2012-02-10-cascading-output-csv-with-header.md

 However, the output file did not contain the header as the first line, which was part of the requirement.

-For small files, it's not a big deal to use prepend the header afterwards, but with very large files (&gt; 5GB), it becomes too slow to do a prepend.
+For small files, it's not a big deal to prepend the header afterwards, but for very large files (&gt; 5GB), it becomes too slow to do a prepend.

 Luckily, building a pipeline with custom workflow is not that hard using Cascading.
 And with the help of